M1tNg/M1tNg/README.md

   - .NET Framework
 - 👯 I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to talk with everyone!😉<br>
-- Outside tech, 📖 I love to read novels, 🖌️ do painting and skecthing, 🎵 listen to music, and 🌴 explore nature outdoors.
+- Outside tech, 📖 I love to play games, 🎵 listen to music, and .

 <hr>